brokroo/capstone-project-rpa/README.md

 | Permission errors | Run UiPath Studio as Administrator |
 | Excel is already open | Close Excel before running the bot |

-## 📝 License
-This project is open source and available under the MIT License.

-## 👨‍💻 Author
-Created for automated customer feedback analysis

-## 🤝 Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📞 Support
-For issues or questions, please open an issue on GitHub.

----
-**Made with ❤️ using UiPath**